Sponge function: Overwrite mode

 It is possible to omit the XOR operations during absorption, while still maintaining the chosen security level.
 In this mode, in the absorbing phase, the next block of the input overwrites the R part of the state.
 This allows keeping a smaller state between the steps.
 Since the R part will be overwritten anyway, it can be discarded in advance, only the C part must be kept.

 Applications

 Sponge functions have both theoretical and practical uses.
 In theoretical cryptanalysis, a random sponge function is a sponge construction where f is a random permutation or transformation, as appropriate.
 Random sponge functions capture more of the practical limitations of cryptographic primitives than does the widely used random oracle model, in particular the finite internal state.

 The sponge construction can also be used to build practical cryptographic primitives.
-For example, Keccak cryptographic sponge with a 1600-bit state has been selected by NIST as the winner in the SHA-3 competition.
+For example, the Keccak cryptographic sponge with a 1600-bit state has been selected by NIST as the winner in the SHA-3 competition.
 The strength of Keccak derives from the intricate, multi-round permutation f that its authors developed.
 The RC4-redesign called Spritz refers to the sponge-construct to define the algorithm.

-For other examples, a sponge function can be used to build authenticated encryption with associated data (AEAD), as well as a password hashing schemes.
+For other examples, a sponge function can be used to build authenticated encryption with associated data (AEAD), as well as password hashing schemes.